 Backup Power Options to Prepare for the Next Power Outage

-The ultimate solution is a battery backup system with a home generator.
-But first, some general information…
+The ultimate solution is a battery backup system with a whole-home generator.
+But first some general information…

 Solar and Anti-Islanding